 Research Scholar Awards for European Nationals

 Available to EU (non UK) applicants.
-Deadline for first round: 6th December 2016 (subsequent rounds TBA).

-Regional funding programmes
+International and regional funding programmes

 Country-specific funding schemes for EU and overseas students.